 - Tracking your inventory for accounting purposes

-- Handing returns and inbound shipments
+- Handling returns and inbound shipments

 - Continuously ordering products and managing stock levels.